fraigo/AndroidHabitsApp/README.md

   * Tasks created and completed by category
 * Options and configuration
   * Show deleted tasks
-  * Application language: English, Spanish, Chinese, Turkish, Portuguese
+  * Application language: English, Chinese, Japanese, Turkish, Portuguese, Spanish
   * Notification options (only available on new android devices)

 # Play Store